 What kind of music do you like?
 Picking an instrument that you’ll want to play

 What is your budget?
 Cost considerations when picking an instrument

 Do you want to play in your bedroom or are you looking to fill a large space in your living room?
 Would you like to be able to take your instrument to your friend’s house for a jam session?
 Making sure you consider all the key things you need for successful music practice is important to make the most of your lessons.
 These questions should be answered before picking your instrument.

 It probably goes without saying that pianos are not very portable.
 Pianos weigh thousands of pounds, require special movers to transport, and will take up significant space in your home.
 Singers, by contrast, don’t have an instrument that takes up any space!

 Beyond simply plucking, bowing or strumming, woodwinds require significant breath support.
-If you have physical limitations, you may wish to consider what instrument might suit your life or lifestyle best.
+If you have physical limitations, you may wish to consider what instrument might suit your lifestyle best.
 There are great options if you prefer to sit, stand, or have limited use of your hands or feet.

 Do you want to play in a band?
 Do you want to be the leader of the band or be in the spotlight?
 How much time and practice can you commit to this endeavor?

 Folk instruments are generally the best bet if you wish to be in a band.
 Keyboard, guitar, bass, and drums are great options and can fast track you to play with groups.
-If you want to be the leader of the band, vocals and guitar tends to be more prominent members than other rhythm section members.
+If you want to be the leader of the band, vocals and guitar tend to be more prominent than other rhythm section members.
 If you want the spotlight, instruments that take more solos, including singing, will put you at the forefront.

 Practice time should influence your decision.
 If your time is extremely limited, learning chords on guitar or picking up a simple rhythm instrument like djembe is a great choice.
 If you have a lot of time to invest, lead guitar, classical piano, violin, and drums could be really rewarding!

 Choosing the right instrument for you: Pick what you love.
 Love what you pick.